 Tension the chain by turning the chain tensioning screw clockwise using the combination spanner.
-The chain should be tensioned until it does not sag from the underside of the bar.
-See instructions under the heading Tensioning the chain.
+The chain should be tensioned until it does not sag from the underside of the

 The chain is correctly tensioned when it does not sag from the underside of the bar, but can still be turned easily by hand.
 Hold up the bar tip and tighten the bar nuts with the combination spanner.